jamesbowman/py-bteve/docs/index.rst

       This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

-  .. method:: VertexFormat(frac)

-      Set the precision of coordinates used by :meth:`Vertex2f`

-      :param int frac: Number of fractional bits in X,Y coordinates.
-Range 0-7.
-The initial value is 4

-      This value is part of the graphics context and is saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

-  .. method:: flush()

-      Send any queued drawing commands directly to the hardware.

-  .. method:: finish()

-      Send any queued drawing commands directly to the hardware, and return when they have all cometed execution.

   .. method:: cc(b)

       Append bytes to the command FIFO.

       :param bytes b: The bytes to add.
 Its length must be a multiple of 4.

+  .. method:: finish()

+      Send any queued drawing commands directly to the hardware, and return when they have all cometed execution.

+  .. method:: flush()

+      Send any queued drawing commands directly to the hardware.

+  .. method:: swap()

+      End the display list, dispatch it to the graphics hardware, start compiling the display list for the next frame.

 Module constants